TexasEscapes.com

 Subject: Terry and Johnson Family in Trent, Texas

 Hi, I was just cursing the web and thought I would check out any information about Trent, TX..
 I do have some valuable history about Trent that I would like to share .
-I need to do some research for dates, but I though the current information would be of interest.
+I need to do some research for dates, but I thought the current information would be of interest.

 My father (John Wesley Terry) and mother (Sarah Julia Johnson-Terry) grew up in Trent and they are buried in the Trent grave yard.
 My Dad’s father (Aurby C. Terry) and mother (Rebecca Estelle Terry) had six children.
 A baby girl who (died at birth and I can’t remember her name.)
 Allen the oldest son, Estelle (Pert) the only girl, Johnny, Bo and Sam Terry.
 My Grandfather was the Postmaster and the Barber for many years.
 I believe he was also the Mayor for Trent at one time.
 Their home was in town just south of the railroad tracks (I think it is still located there).